COVID-19: Please follow the Government advice published on NHS Choices

 You’ll then be given regular follow-up and support through telephone calls or face to face contact.
 We also work closely with your child’s school if applicable, and provide schools with a continence treatment plan.

-Children with additional needs will be assessed as to their suitability to toilet train in the first instance (please see link below for assessment tool).
+Children with additional needs will be assessed as to their suitability to toilet train in the first instance.

 Telephone: 01189 495146